Passive House Series 01:

 Every year, more and more people embark on the Self Build route.
 There are many reasons for this, however the most common is to create a home that perfectly reflects the family’s lifestyle.
 Many people also want to create a home that is as energy-efficient as possible.
 Therefore, it is no surprise that homebuilders research various low energy building theories such as Passive House, Fabric First or Zero Carbon.

 You can find information about each of these concepts on our blog.
 Passive House is the strictest and in recent years, it has become increasingly popular among self-builders in the UK.
-We are happy to launch our Passive House Series where our talented Certified Passive House designer, Steff Bell.
-In this series he will provide information on key aspects of this concept that will help you make up your mind if Passive House is for you.
+We are happy to launch our Passive House Series, where we will provide information on key aspects of this concept that will help you make up your mind if Passive House is for you.

 Today, we are starting with the first part of the article presenting 1 to 5 of the top 10 things that you should know before building a Passive House.